zackosowski/CSVault/Lessons/CS 0.2 - Obsidian.md

 		5. Search for "git" and select the git plugin
 		6. -> Install
 		7. -> Enable
-		8. Search for "Execute Code" and select the git plugin
+		8. Search for "Execute Code" and select the Execute Code plugin
 		9. -> Install
 		10. -> Enable
 		11. Close Obsidian and reopen<br><br>